 Olay is not approved by PETA (People For Ethical Treatment of Animals).
 Instead, the brand is on PETA’S list of brands to avoid.
-You won’t find any cruelty free logo on the products.
+You won’t find any authorized cruelty-free logo on Olay products.

 Is Olay approved by Leaping Bunny?

 Olay is not Leaping Bunny certified either.
-This is because they still do testing on animals in 2022 regardless of their claims.
+This is because it still tests on animals.

 Is Olay Vegetarian?